-Gateways to the emerging Puerto Rican cultural, restaurant and entertainment district.
+Gateways to the emerging Puerto Rican cultural and restaurant district.
 The Puerto Rican community has been present in the Chicago area for over 5 decades.
-The flags were created to recognize the hard work many of these Puerto Ricans conducted in the steel mills.
+The flags were created to recognize the hard work generations of Puerto Ricans did in the steel mills.
 To honor this legacy Alderman Billy Ocasio, Congressman Luis Gutierrez and Mayor Richard M. Daley had two 59-foot Puerto Rican flags constructed.

-The Casita de Don Pedro (or Little House) was constructed in 1997 by the Dr. Pedro Albizu Campos Alternative H.S. and Architreasures.
+The Casita de Don Pedro (Little House) was built in 1997 by the Dr. Pedro Albizu Campos Alternative H.S. and Architreasures.
 The park was designed to resemble the Puerto Rican flag when viewed from above.
-The park include a replica of a traditional rural one-room casita (little house) from Puerto Rico in the 1940s and a statue of Don Pedro Albizu Campos.
-The statue was initially intended to be placed in Humboldt Park, but the park district revoked the permit because they believe that Pedro Albizu Campos is a controversial figure.
+The park includes a replica of a circa 1940s typical rural house with a zinc roof and a porch featuring a statue of Don Pedro Albizu Campos.
+The Statue was initially intended to be placed in Humboldt Park but the Park District revoked the permit because they believe that Pedro Albizu Campos is a controversial figure.

-The National Museum of Puerto Rican Arts and Culture (NMPRAC) is now the only Puerto Rican Museum in the United States that features art and historic exhibits year-round.
+The National Museum of Puerto Rican Arts and Culture (NMPRAC) is the only Puerto Rican Museum in the United States that features art and historic exhibits year-round.
 Located in the heart of Humboldt Park, NMPRAC has been providing quality community arts and culture programs since 2000.
 NMPRAC’s model is “Where Preservation Meets Inspiration”.
 NMPRAC’s building, which originally served as the Humboldt Park Stables and Receptory, is a historically and architecturally significant landmark.